zackshorts/Barber-Search/README.md

-# BYU CS301R Desktop Project
+# BYU CS301R

-Barber-Search
+Barber Search Web Application.

+# Tired of paying too much for a haircut that you don't even like?